jmarshall23/Doom3BFG/readme.md

-This is the "Iced-Lab666-Dev" branch of the RBDOOM-3-BFG port.
+This is the "Iced-Hellfire-Dev" branch of the RBDOOM-3-BFG port.

 Native AI code documentation:
 	http://www.doom3world.com/index.php?threads/doom-3-bfg-native-ai-code.91/